djvanderlaan/reclin2/inst/doc/introduction.md

 Perfection!

+Other functions to select pairs are

+- `select_unique` which will deselect pairs that are matched multiple times.

 ## The final, last step

 The real final step is to create the linked data set.
 We now know which pairs